Savoth to Outline Plans at Dec. 6 Annual Meeting

 Business Law Section Seeks Replansky Nominees

 The Business Law Section is seeking nominations from the Philadelphia legal community for the Section's 2010 Dennis H. Replansky Memorial Award.
-The award will be presented at the Section's Annual Reception to be held Wednesday, Jan.
-25 at the Westin Philadelphia Hotel.
+The award will be presented at the Section's Annual Reception to be held in January.
 The award recipient will receive the privilege of designating the recipient of the Section's annual charitable contribution to a public interest organization.
-Nominations are due by Friday, Dec.
-2.

 Award criteria are superior legal talent in the area of business law; unique contributions to and significant achievements within the business law community in the Philadelphia area; a reputation for mentoring young attorneys; significant participation in and contributions to civic and charitable causes in the community; and uniform recognition in the legal community of the candidate's honesty, integrity and professionalism.

 Each candidate must be a member of the Philadelphia Bar Association's Business Law Section.

 The Section established the award in recognition of Dennis Replansky's career as a lawyer and his contributions to legal, civic, religious and other charitable causes.
 Replansky was a 51-year-old senior partner at Blank Rome Comisky & McCauley LLP when he died in March 1994.
 He was a former chair of the Business Law Section.